 Erykah Abi Wright (born Erica Abi Wright; February 26, 1971), better known by her stage name Erykah Badu, is an American singer-songwriter, record producer, activist and actress.
 Her work includes elements from R&B, hip hop and jazz.
 She is best known for her role in the rise of the neo soul sub-genre.
 She is known as the "First Lady of Neo-Soul" or the "Queen of Neo-Soul".

 Early in her career, Badu was recognizable for wearing very large and colorful headwraps.
 For her musical sensibilities, she has often been compared to jazz great Billie Holiday.
-She was a core member of the Soulquarians, and is also an actress having appeared in a number of films playing a range of supporting roles in movies such as Blues Brothers 2000, The Cider House Rules and House of D. She also speaks at length in the documentaries Before the Music Dies and "The Black Power Mixtapes".
+She was a core member of the Soulquarians.
+As an actress, she has played a range of supporting roles in movies including Blues Brothers 2000, The Cider House Rules and House of D. She also speaks at length in the documentaries Before the Music Dies and The Black Power Mixtapes.